Monday to Sunday: 9:30am-5:30pm

 11410 Kingsway Avenue | 780-451-1175

-Get up close to a supersonic Bomarc missile.
-Check out the de Havilland Mosquito combat aircraft, and the sleek F86 Sabre jet fighter, once part of high-speed dogfights in the cold war era.
+Check out the de Havilland Mosquito, a World War II combat aircraft, and the Cirrus Moth, one of the earliest examples of aircraft in Edmonton.
+Explore their new displays, and test your own piloting skills on the flight simulator.
 Learn about historic aviation achievements, from bush flying to famous war battles, as well as Northern Alberta’s rich aviation history.
-Multi-Screen flight simulators and interactive displays are at your fingertips.
 Medals, badges and vintage photos take you inside the heroic journey of Canada’s famous aviators.
-You might even run into a former Snowbird pilot!
+The Alberta Aviation Museum is where history takes flight!

 50339 - Hwy 60 | 866-987-4323